derekp7/snebu/readme.md

                                 time_t format, sames as the output of the "date +%s" command.

+         --decrypt              Turns on decryption.
+Requires "tarcrypt" to be on the client.
+Password(s) will be promted for during restore.

      -C, --changedir path       Changes to the given directory path before backing up or restoring.